WhatsNew:

 If an Elected officer fails to properly fulfill the requirements and obligations of his office or if he were charged with fraudulent conduct, the situation shall be brought before the Executive Committee for investigation.
 The Executive Committee, through the President, shall notify the accused officer and afford him the opportunity to offer testimony/evidence to disprove the allegations.
 Should the testimony/evidence or subsequent performance not support continuance in office, the President, with concurrence of the remaining members of the Executive Committee, shall remove that officer from office.
 The President, with the concurrence of the Executive Committee, shall appoint a replacement to serve the remaining portion of his term.
 If the President is the object of the allegations, the Vice President shall chair the Executive Committee procedures.

-Article XI Effective Date
+Article XI Dissolution

-These Articles shall be presented for adoption at the 2006 annual meeting.
+These Articles shall be presented for adoption at the 2015 annual meeting.
 If approved by two thirds or more of the Regular Members in attendance, these articles will become effective at that time.
 That fact and the vote count will be recorded in the minutes of the meeting.

 Article XII Changes and Amendment

 All proposed amendment(s) and reasons therefore shall be submitted to the President or Executive Committee up to sixty days prior to the annual meeting.
-These proposed amendment(s) shall be published on the Association’s web site 45 days prior to the annual meeting and each Regular Member shall receive a copy of these proposed amendment(s) upon their registration at the annual meeting.
+These proposed amendment(s) shall be published on the Association’s website 45 days prior to the annual meeting and each regular member shall receive a copy of these proposed amendment(s) upon their registration at the annual meeting.

 All proposed amendment(s) shall be voted upon at the business meeting of the annual reunion.